Louis XIV: Patronage of the arts

-Louis also renovated and improved the Louvre and other royal residences.
+Louis renovated and improved the Louvre and other royal residences.
 Gian Lorenzo Bernini was originally to plan additions to the Louvre; however, his plans would have meant the destruction of much of the existing structure, replacing it with an Italian summer villa in the centre of Paris.
 Bernini's plans were eventually shelved in favour of the elegant Louvre Colonnade designed by three Frenchmen: Louis Le Vau, Charles Le Brun, and Claude Perrault.
 With the relocation of the court to Versailles, the Louvre was given over to the arts and the public.

 During his visit from Rome, Bernini also executed a renowned portrait bust of the king.

 Image and depiction

 Few rulers in world history have commemorated themselves in as grand a manner as Louis.
-He cultivated his image as the Sun King (le Roi Soleil), the center of the universe "without equal".
+He cultivated his image as the Sun King (le Roi Soleil), the centre of the universe "without equal".
 Louis used court ritual and the arts to validate and augment his control over France.
-With his support, Colbert established from the beginning of Louis' personal reign a centralised and institutionalised system for creating and perpetuating the royal image.
+With his support, Colbert established from the beginning of Louis's personal reign a centralised and institutionalised system for creating and perpetuating the royal image.
 The King was thus portrayed largely in majesty or at war, notably against Spain.
 This portrayal of the monarch was to be found in numerous media of artistic expression, such as painting, sculpture, theatre, dance, music, and the almanacs that diffused royal propaganda to the population at large.

 Evolution of royal portraiture

-Over his lifetime, Louis commissioned numerous works of art to portray himself, among them over 300 formal portraits.
+Over his lifetime, Louis commissioned numerous works of art, including over 300 formal portraits.
 The earliest portrayals of Louis already followed the pictorial conventions of the day in depicting the child king as the majestically royal incarnation of France.
 This idealisation of the monarch continued in later works, which avoided depictions of the effect of smallpox that Louis contracted in 1647.
 In the 1660s, Louis began to be shown as a Roman emperor, the god Apollo, or Alexander the Great, as can be seen in many works of Charles Le Brun, such as sculpture, paintings, and the decor of major monuments.